navinnm/ai-db-optimizer/readme.txt

 Installation

-Upload the ai-database-optimizer folder to the /wp-content/plugins/ directory Activate the plugin through the 'Plugins' menu in WordPress Go to 'Tools > AI DB Optimizer' to configure settings and run your first analysis
+Upload the db_ai_optimizer folder to the /wp-content/plugins/ directory Activate the plugin through the 'Plugins' menu in WordPress Go to 'Tools > AI DB Optimizer' to configure settings and run your first analysis